flaki/musings/items/avoiding-ds-store-trash-1000-on-network-drives.md

 I felt there was ought to be some sort of mount option that can disable this feature on network mounts, and since this is a Gnome thing, I knew I should be looking around [gvfs](http://manpages.ubuntu.com/manpages/focal/en/man7/gvfs.7.html).

 A cursory search lead me to a [decade-old AskUbuntu question -- unanswered](https://askubuntu.com/questions/248944/how-to-disable-trash-for-remote-filesystems-in-nautilus).
 I know, classic.
-The question matched perfectly for what I was looking for, and as I learned, the reason it remained unanswered for so long is that the relevant flag only landed recently, last summer:
+The question matched perfectly what I was looking for, and I also learned the reason it remained unanswered for so long: the feature did not exist up until last summer!

 > *"Since GLib 2.66, the `x-gvfs-notrash` unix mount option can be used to disable `g_file_trash()` support for certain mounts, the `%G_IO_ERROR_NOT_SUPPORTED` error will be returned in that case."*

 The above comes straight from the documentation of the relevant function call, [`Gio.File.trash`](https://docs.gtk.org/gio/method.File.trash.html), used to move a file into trash rather than deleting it.
 Armed with this information, it wasn't hard to track down [the merged issue](https://gitlab.gnome.org/GNOME/gvfs/-/merge_requests/89) for more details.
-The original contributor, [Ondřej Holý even had a blogpost on the subject](https://ondrej.holych.net/whats-new-in-gvfs-for-gnome-40/).
+The original contributor [Ondřej Holý even has a short blogpost on the subject](https://ondrej.holych.net/whats-new-in-gvfs-for-gnome-40/).

 So I have the same files also shared as an NFS network drive that I mount on Linux via [`fstab`](http://manpages.ubuntu.com/manpages/focal/en/man5/fstab.5.html) automatically on boot.
 Here's how that looks like in my case: